agentero/producerflowapi/wiki/Webhooks.md

 When a change occurs in a producer, an agency or a contact, we will send a request with a JSON in the request body with the new information of the dimension that has changed.

-All messages will include the following common fields giving information about the change:
+All messages will include the following common fields giving information about the change

-    - **id**: this is a unique identifier of the event
+    - **id**: this is a unique identifier of the event.
     - **change_type**: it is the type of change done to the thing.
-One of “Created", "Updated", "Deleted", “Resync”
+One of “Created", "Updated", "Deleted", “Resync”.
     - **origin**: what part of Producerflow did the change.
 One of "API", "Portal", "NIPR".
     - **timestamp**: when the change happened in Producerflow.